AikoMidori/steam-dark-mode/README.md

     The Code has been cleaned up, and shrink the file size down to 60%.
     Increased the loading times and overall usability on the file.
     Added a new Lite version of Dark Mode, It's Dark Mode without extras.
-Credits to PhantomGamers
+Credits to PhantomGamers Fixed the Ingame Browser Overlay and changed some scrollbar elements :)

 *Made with love by* ***Shiina♪***